Lachee/Unity-Package-Exporter/README.md

+## This is the .NET Core 2.0 Branch

 # Unity Package Exporter
 This library will export a series of files from a Unity3D project into a Unity Package (.unitypackage).
 This is very useful for **automated builds** of packages using _app voyer_.
 I use this myself on my [Discord Rich Presence](https://github.com/Lachee/discord-rpc-csharp) library so I dont have to rebuild the package every time.